SpaceagencyArchitects/groundcontrol/content/notes/1_Documentation Codex/1a_Principles/Annotations.md

 # WRITING STYLE

-It is very important to apply consistent writing style, with particular attention to wording and consistent use of terms.
+Apply consistent writing style, with particular attention to wording and consistent use of terms.

 For the vast majority of written description of the building elements, we use combinations of the generic names (CLADDING, FLOORING, UPHOLSTERY), systems and materials codes (EWS- 3, FL-3, UP-5), descriptors (PAINTED, FIXED) and the finishes codes (PT-4, COL-1)